dewcservices/dewcservices.github.io/README.md

-# DEWCBoK - DEWC Body of Knowledge
+# DEWCBoKS - DEWC Body of Knowledge Store

 Using GitHub Pages and MKDocs.